1) What is a Shipping API?

-Another major global carrier, the UPS API makes use of both SOAP and XML standards so tech expertise is still required for integration.
-However, the documentation is still simplified which makes implementation easy.
+Another primary global carrier, the UPS API, uses SOAP and XML standards, so tech expertise is still required for integration.
+However, the documentation is still simplified, which makes implementation easy.
 Here are some of the features you’ll get access to with this shipping API:

 - Use UPS Signature Tracking services (thanks to shipping tracking API) to get accurate tracking updates and POD at the time of delivery.

 - Aftership is a Hong Kong-based shipping software known for its tracking services.
 It offers quick integration with the Aftership API, enabling you to integrate with multiple carriers.
 Once implemented, this shipping API integration will give you access to this range of services:

 - A shipping tracking API that tracks all orders and displays statuses on a branded tracking page

 - Sends notifications to customers with immediate tracking updates

 - Automates the returns process through a separate returns portal.

 ShipEngine is an ecommerce shipping solution that offers pay-per-order delivery services.
 The ShipEngine API is an easy shipping integration to work with and comes hand in hand with shipping tracking API and shipping cost API.
 As a result, you can expect the following services when using this particular shipping API:

 - Comparative shipping rates for over 30 different carriers

 - Creation of shipping labels at discounted shipping rates